trueos/pcbsd/src-qt5/docs/support.rst

 Become a Developer
 ==================

-If you like programming, and especially coding on FreeBSD, we would love to see you join the as a PC-BSD® committer.
+If you like programming, and especially coding on FreeBSD, we would love to see you join the PC-BSD® team as a PC-BSD® committer.
 Developers who want to help improve the
 PC-BSD® codebase are always welcome!
 If you would like to participate in core development, subscribe to the `developers mailing list <http://lists.pcbsd.org/mailman/listinfo/dev>`_.
 Once you have signed up, feel free to browse the active tickets in the PC-BSD®
 `bug tracker <https://bugs.pcbsd.org/projects/pcbsd/>`_.
 If you see something that you want to work on, or have a proposal for a project you wish to add to